-Marilyn moved to Hampton, VA, in 1984, and developed an interest in writing in 1986 while serving on the editorial board of Riverside Health System’s nursing magazine.
-Her team then incorporated highlights from the magazine’s twenty-year-run with new stories.
-Riverside published them as a coffee table book in 2007 called The Color of Their Eyes: Celebrating the Art and Science of Nursing.
+Marilyn moved to southeastern Virginia in 1984.
+She developed an interest in writing while serving on the editorial board of Riverside Health System’s nursing magazine in 1986.
+Her team then incorporated highlights from the magazine’s twenty-year-run with new stories to create a book.
+Riverside published this as a coffee table book in 2007: The Color of Their Eyes: Celebrating the Art and Science of Nursing.

 As a community service, Marilyn became certified as a Mental Health First Aid (MHFA) instructor after observing mental health issues being ignored or under-treated in medical care.
 She taught from 2012 to 2017, helping people understand the basics of anxiety, depression, psychosis, substance abuse, and suicide prevention.

 In 2019, she presented “Mental Health Themes in Books, Movies, and TV Shows” for the Traveling Pen Series sponsored by Hampton Roads Writers and “How to Write Characters with Mental Illness: Culture vs. Science” at The Muse Writers Center.